weishengwu/eShopOnContainers---msft/Roadmap-and-Milestones-for-future-releases.md

 - (To be Confirmed) Docker Swarm version (on Azure Container Service)
 - (To be Confirmed) Mesos DC/OS version (on Azure Container Service)
 - (To be Confirmed) Kubernetes version (on Azure Container Service)

+- (To be Confirmed) Additional microservice with data stored as a No-SQL database like Azure Document DB